Gdoc/Admin

 Nuclear = I have calculated these figures based on the assumption of 433 deaths from Chernobyl and 2314 from Fukushima.
 These figures are based on the most recent estimates from UNSCEAR and the Government of Japan.
 In a related article, I detail where these figures come from.

 Hydropower = The paper by Sovacool et al. (2016) provides a death rate for hydropower from 1990 to 2013.
-However, this period excludes some very large hydropower accidents which occurred prior to 1990.
-I have therefore calculated a death rate for hydropower from 1965 to 2021 based on the list of hydropower accidents provided in Sovacool et al. (2016), which extends back to the 1950s.
+However, this period excludes some very large hydropower accidents that occurred before 1990.
+I have therefore calculated a death rate for hydropower from 1965 to 2021 based on the list of hydropower accidents provided by Sovacool et al. (2016), which extends back to the 1950s.
 Since this database ends in 2013, I have also included the Saddle Dam accident in Laos in 2018, which killed 71 people.

 The total number of deaths from hydropower accidents from 1965 to 2021 was approximately 176,000.
 171,000 of these deaths were from the Banqian Dam Failure in China in 1975.